Jarzka/stylefy/README.md

 # Introduction

 stylefy makes it possible to define UI component styles as Clojure data.
 Internally the defined styles are converted to CSS classes by using [Garden](https://github.com/noprompt/garden) and inserted into DOM.
 When styles are defined as Clojure data, they can be easily transformed with Clojure's powerful functions (like merge) and parametrised.
-Also, since the converted CSS is handled internally by the library, there is no need to worry about things like naming conflicts etc.
+Also, since the converted CSS is handled internally by the library, there is no need to worry about things like name conflicts etc.

 stylefy has been tested to work with [Reagent](https://github.com/reagent-project/reagent).
 Other UI frameworks should work too if they use similar [Hiccup](https://github.com/weavejester/hiccup) syntax.